The Starbucks menu is expansive and often confusing for those who have never been there.

 There’s a very extensive list of hot coffees, some more sugary, milky, or foamy than others.

-If there’s a drink on the list that you like but isn’t 100% what you want, don’t worry!
+If there’s a beverage on the list that you like but isn’t 100% what you want, don’t worry!
 There are many customization options for you that I’ll discuss later in this article.

 The hot coffees available at Starbucks include: